INL/corpus-frontend/README.md

               // displayName: 'Date text witness',
               // groupId: 'Date', // The filter tab under which this should be placed, missing tabs will be created
               id: 'my-date-range-filter', // a unique id for internal bookkeeping

+              // Setup using only one metadata field:
-              metadata: { // Info the widget needs to do its work
+              metadata: {
-                low: 'date_lower', // the id of the metadata field containing the lower bound
+                field: 'date', // the id of the metadata field containing the date

+                // Optional:
+                range: boolean,
+                min: '1900-01-01', // see accepted values above.
+                max: '1900-01-01', // see accepted values above.
+              },

+              // Setup using two metadata fields:
+              metadata: {
+                from_field: 'date_start', // id of the metadata field for the start date in your documents
-                high: 'date_upper', // the id of the metadata field containing the upper bound
+                to_field: 'date_end', // id of the metadata field for the end date in your documents
-                mode: null, // allowed values: 'strict' and 'permissive'.
-When this is set, hides the 'strictness' selector, and forces strictness to the set mode
+                mode: 'strict'|'permissive', // default mode.

+                // Optional:
+                range: boolean,
+                min: '1900-01-01', // see accepted values above.
+                max: '1900-01-01', // see accepted values above.

               }
             },
+            // Optional: ID of another filter in the same group before which to insert this filter, if omitted, the filter is appended at the end.
+		        insertBefore: 'some-other-filter'
+        }
         ```

         > Tip: Use blacklab's `concatDate` process